Chinese herbology: Ecological impacts

 Dried seahorses like these are extensively used in traditional medicine in China and elsewhere.

 The traditional practice of using now-endangered species is controversial within TCM.
 Modern Materia Medicas such as Bensky, Clavey and Stoger's comprehensive Chinese herbal text discuss substances derived from endangered species in an appendix, emphasizing alternatives.

 Parts of endangered species used as TCM drugs include tiger bones and rhinoceros horn.
 Poachers supply the black market with such substances, and the black market in rhinoceros horn, for example, has reduced the world's rhino population by more than 90 percent over the past 40 years.
 Concerns have also arisen over the use of turtle plastron and seahorses.

 TCM recognizes bear bile as a medicinal.
 In 1988, the Chinese Ministry of Health started controlling bile production, which previously used bears killed before winter.
 Now bears are fitted with a sort of permanent catheter, which is more profitable than killing the bears.
 More than 12,000 asiatic black bears are held in "bear farms", where they suffer cruel conditions while being held in tiny cages.
 The catheter leads through a permanent hole in the abdomen directly to the gall bladder, which can cause severe pain.

 Increased international attention has mostly stopped the use of bile outside of China; gallbladders from butchered cattle (牛膽 (牛胆, niú dǎn)) are recommended as a substitute for this ingredient.

 Collecting American ginseng to assist the Asian traditional medicine trade has made ginseng the most harvested wild plant in North America for the last two centuries, which eventually led to a listing on CITES Appendix II.

 Chinese medicinal plant materials (CMPMs) release chemicals that attracts the Drugstore beetle, leading to the accumulation of this pest and further infestation and damage to these plants.

 Herbs in use

+Chinese herbology is a pseudoscientific practice with safety hazards and misleading health advice.
+Product quality is also potentially unreliable, though regulatory bodies and standards such as China GMP (Good Manufacturing Process) have been set up to maintain quality in their respective jurisdictions.